-According to the Schedule of the 1907 Act, the land conveyed by Crown Grant at Ōtaki totalled about 561 acres.
-However in 1906 approximately 39 acres of the land conveyed by Crown Grant at Ōtaki had been taken by Proclamation for hospital purposes.
-Leaving about 522 acres in the then Boards hands when the 1907 Act was passed.
+According to the schedule of the 1907 Act, the land conveyed by Crown grant at Ōtaki totalled about 561 acres.
+However, in 1906 approximately 39 acres of the land was taken by proclamation for hospital purposes.
+This left about 522 acres in the Boards hands when the 1907 Act was passed.

-According to the Schedule in the 1943 Act the total area owned by the Board at Ōtaki was then about 536 acres.
+According to the schedule in the 1943 Act the total area owned by the Board at Ōtaki was about 536 acres.

 The increase of about 14 acres over the area owned in 1907 appears to be due to the purchase of 22 acres for the New Zealand Mission Trusts Board offset by the loss of land for the formation of Tasman Road.
-In 2003 the Board acquired 153 acres at Waikawa Beach Road, Manakau and in 2005 a futher 23 acres at Rangiuru Road, Ōtaki.
+In 2003 the Board acquired 153 acres at Waikawa Beach Road, Manakau and a further 23 acres at Rangiuru Road, Ōtaki in 2005.

-According to the Schedule of the 1907 Act, the Porirua Land conveyed by Crown Grant was about 500 acres.
-In 1925 the then Board sub-divided part of the southern portion of the land into 72 quarter acre sections which with roading amounting to about 25 acres.
-This subdivision was put up to auction under the title “Herewini Estate” in 1925.
+According to the Schedule of the 1907 Act, the Porirua land conveyed by Crown grant was about 500 acres.
+In 1925 the Board subdivided part of the southern portion of the land into 72 quarter acre sections that, with roading, amounted to about 25 acres.
+This subdivision was put up to auction under the title ‘Herewini Estate’ in 1925.
 The sections unsold at the time of the drafting of the 1943 Act are mentioned in clause 12 of the Schedule of the Act.
-Excluding the 25 acres subdivided, 475 acres of the Crown Grant remained in the then Boards hands.
+Excluding the 25 acres subdivided, 475 acres of the Crown grant remained in the Boards hands.

-In 1852-53 a Māori college and boarding hostel was set up by the Church Missionary Society on this site, and in close association with the Anglican Māori church Rangiatea (the orginal of which was built 1851, destroyed by fire in 1995).
-Although the hostel was closed in 1868, the school continued as a day school.
+In 1852-53 a Māori college and boarding hostel was set up by the Church Missionary Society on this site in close association with the Anglican Māori church, Rangiatea (the original of which was built 1851, destroyed by fire in 1995).
+Although the hostel was closed in 1868 the school continued as a day school.